-1. In many cases, EDLounge can only process personal data with the consent of the individual.
+1. In many cases, EDLounge Ltd. can only process personal data with the consent of the individual.
 In some cases, if the data is sensitive, express consent must be obtained (see below).
-Agreement to EDLounge processing data collected on a learner within the application form, enrolment form or other data provided by the learner or others whilst the subject is a learner, is subject to a declaration on the Training Company’s application and enrolment forms and signed by the learner.
-Agreement to EDLounge processing personal data is also a condition of employment for staff.
+Agreement to EDLounge Ltd. processing data collected on a learner's application form, enrolment form or other data provided by the learner or others whilst the subject is a learner, is subject to a declaration on EDLounge Ltd.'s application and enrolment forms signed by the learner.
+Agreement to EDLounge Ltd. processing personal data is also a condition of employment for staff.
 This includes information about previous criminal convictions.

 Processing Sensitive Information

-Status of the Policy in relation to EDLounge employees.
+Status of the Policy in relation to EDLounge Ltd. employees

-1. This policy does not form part of the formal contract of employment, but it is a condition of employment that employees will abide by the rules and policies made by EDLounge from time to time.
+1. This policy does not form part of the formal contract of employment, but it is a condition of employment that employees will abide by the rules and policies made by EDLounge Ltd.

-2. Any member of staff, who considers that the policy has not been followed in respect of personal data about themselves, should raise the matter with the Training Company’s Data Protection Officer.
-(See page 7 The Data Controller and the Data Protection Officer)
+2. Any member of staff, who considers that the policy has not been followed in respect of personal data about themselves, should raise the matter with EDLounge Ltd.’s Data Protection Officer.
+(See page 7: The Data Controller and the Data Protection Officer)